hackbinghamton/WebDevelopmentWorkshop/GitHub Pages, Domain Names, and Jekyll/README.md

-# Guide to Creating and Hosting a Website on Github Pages
+# Creating and Hosting a Website on Github Pages
 ## Overview
 * Introduction
  * What is GitHub Pages?